freevo/kaa-base/doc/async/coroutines.rst

-When a coroutine yields kaa.NotFinished, control is returned to the main loop, and the coroutine will resume after the yield statement at the next main loop iteration, or, if an interval is provided with the decorator, after this time time interval.
+When a coroutine yields kaa.NotFinished, control is returned to the main loop, and the coroutine will resume after the yield statement at the next main loop iteration, or, if an interval is provided with the decorator, after this time interval.

 When a coroutine yields any value other than kaa.NotFinished (including None), the coroutine is considered finished and the InProgress returned to the caller